FormidableLabs/multibot/README.md

 Options:
-  --action       Actions to take                               [string] [required] [choices: "read"] --branch-src   Source git branch to read from                         [string] [default: "master"] --branch-dst   Destination git branch to write to                                         [string] --files        List of files (space delimited) to read / transform              [array] [required] --org          GitHub organization for repos (can be instead specified on repos)          [string] --repos        GitHub repositories (space delimited) of form `repo` or `org/repo`
+  --action       Actions to take                               [string] [required] [choices: "read"] --branch-src   Source git branch to read from                         [string] [default: "master"] --branch-dst   Destination git branch to write to [NOT IMPLEMENTED]                       [string] --files        List of files (space delimited) to read / transform              [array] [required] --org          GitHub organization for repos (can be instead specified on repos)          [string] --repos        GitHub repositories (space delimited) of form `repo` or `org/repo`